 Claim of truce raises hope that kidnapped Nigerian girls will be released

-Nigeria’s kidnapped schoolgirls will be released as part of a truce between militant Islamist group Boko Haram and government forces, the Nigerian army said Friday.
+Nigeria’s kidnapped schoolgirls will be released as part of a truce between militant Islamist group an extremist group that is located primarily in Northern Nigeria and government forces, the Nigerian army said Friday.

 The Nigerian chief of defence, Air Chief Marshal Alex Badeh, made the announcement.
 Boko Haram has yet to make a public statement, although Voice of America is reporting that Danladi Ahmadu, who calls himself Boko Haram’s secretary-general, told the news service that a ceasefire agreement had been reached.